Gambit (Marvel Comics): Marauders

 Gambit returned to his original appearance and powers (presumably with the aid of Mr. Sinister) and reemerged as a member of the Marauders.
 On a mission for Mr. Sinister (involving obtaining knowledge of the future) Gambit and Sunfire encountered Cable on the recently evacuated island of Providence.
 Before the fight Gambit said, "I dropped that whole new look, wit' the help of a friend."
-He then asked Cable for use of his super-computer to answer a question referring to the phrase "one minute before dawn," which tied into the then-upcoming Messiah Complex storyline.
+He then asked Cable to use his super-computer to answer a question referring to the phrase "one minute before dawn", which tied into the then-upcoming Messiah Complex storyline.
 As a result, Gambit and Sunfire attacked him eventually forcing Cable to activate a self-destruct sequence destroying the entire island.
 Gambit and Sunfire escaped empty-handed.

 During the fight, Cable noted that Gambit's accent sounded 'forced' either for comic effect or perhaps to indicate that things may not be as 'back to normal' as they seem with Gambit.
 As Gambit returned to Mr. Sinister's base to discuss the next step of the plan, he reprimanded Mystique for shooting Rogue when they abducted her, being placated only by Mr. Sinister's assurance that Rogue was still needed and would survive.
 In a recent confrontation with Cannonball and Iceman, he seemed to sympathize with a beaten Cannonball.
 He interfered when Scalphunter was about to kill Cannonball by attacking Cannonball and by his actions he was able to save Cannonball from certain death.
 At the same time, he also destroyed Destiny's diaries, preventing Sinister and the Marauders from getting them.